Guide to the Professional Practice Standard

 A library of all protocols, inclusive of the date of each version, should be maintained in the facility for reference purposes.
 A protocol, despite revisions, must be maintained for as long as any medical records that refer to it are kept.

-Examples of protocols can be found on the College’s website under the sample document section of resources.
+Examples of protocols can be found on the College website.

-For a sample template to document information about owners see the Sample Form Client Patient Identification on the College’s website under the sample documents section of resources.
+For a sample template to document information about clients, owners, and authorized agents see the Sample Form Client Patient Identification on the College website.

-An authorized agent is a person authorized by the owner(s) to act on their behalf and whose decisions bind the owner as though they were themselves making the decisions.
-An authorized agent of the owner(s) should also be clearly documented, including their contact details and updated regularly.
-A veterinarian should also document what kinds of decisions the agent has been authorized by the owner to make, such as medical and financial decisions.
+When a client is unavailable, an authorized agent is a person authorized by the client(s) to act on their behalf and whose decisions bind the client(s) as though they were themselves making the decisions.
+An authorized agent of the client(s) should also be clearly documented, including their contact details and updated regularly.
+A veterinarian should also document what kinds of decisions the agent has been authorized by the client(s) to make, such as medical and financial decisions.

-For a sample template to document information about authorized agents see the Sample Form Client Patient Identification on the College’s website under the sample documents section of resources.
+For a sample template to document information about authorized agents see the Sample Form Client Patient Identification on the College website.

 Yes.
 A medical record includes documentation regarding verbal communication with a client and copies of written communications.
-This includes face to face, telephone, electronic, and other mechanisms to communicate with owners and/or alternate decision makers.
+This includes face to face, telephone, electronic, and other mechanisms to communicate with clients and/or authorized agents.
 Records should document advice provided and informed consent discussions, including diagnoses, treatment plans, required tests and interpretation of results, referrals, and discharge directions.
 Copies of any documents provided to the client such as discharge instructions, insurance forms, and client education material for example, should be maintained in the patient record.

 Obtaining informed client consent always needs to be documented, either as a copy of a signed consent form or as notes in a patient record indicating that the client gave verbal consent (with a description of the discussion).
-Further information regarding documentation of informed client consent can be found in the Guide to the Professional Practice Standard: Informed Client Consent which is located on the College’s website under the Professional Practice Standards and College Policy section of resources.
+Further information regarding documentation of informed client consent can be found in the Guide to the Professional Practice Standard: Informed Client Consent which is located on the College’s website.

 Fees and Services